Certora/Documentation/docs/cvl/genericrules.md

 The names of currently implemented rules:
 -----------------------------------------
-msgValueInLoopRule – check for occurrences of msg.value and delegate calls in loops.
+msgValueInLoopRule – check for occurrences of "msg.value" and delegate calls in loops.